 Now here’s the kicker!
 After both BNI meetings, I had actual referrals come my way.
 I was blown away!
 BNI works.
-It’s expensive (see the sidebar), and a huge ongoing commitment ($100 a month!), but it seems to truly, genuinely, work.
-I’m thinking of joining a chapter in the fall, so if you want to visit, let me know.
-I’ll be happy to bring you as a guest. 🙂
+I cab costly (see the sidebar), and involves an commitment ($100 a month!), but it seems to truly, genuinely, work.

 WENG is an off-shoot of BNI and it functions in the same way, but its for women only.
 It’s by invitation only and very exclusive; it doesn’t even have a website!
 Here’s the description from the Facebook page:

 “When Family Law Attorney Janice Roven found out that she was being excluded from a high-powered networking association because of her gender, she and Davida Perry (an attorney specializing in Workplace Discrimination) started their own group in 2016.
 Since then the group has more than tripled in size, and they continue to forge new relationships and strengthen their business ties with other women in New York City.”

 I am in the middle of joining so if you are interested, shoot me an email and you can come as my guest!